 TOOLS FOR ACTORS

 Use the free resources below to give your career a boost!
-The printouts here cover every aspect of working on your career, from planning your next steps to zeroing in on your casting; from finding an agent to preparing for an audition.
+The printouts here are based on advice from over 75 experienced actors and industry experts, and cover every aspect of working on your career, from planning your next steps to zeroing in on your casting; from finding an agent to preparing for an audition.
 There’s even a starter spreadsheet to help you take the stress out of tax.
-Use the examples to help you fill out each print-out, and for expert guidance, buy The Actor’s Career Bible here.
+Use the examples to help you fill out each print-out, and for expert guidance, get hold off The Actor’s Career Bible here.

 Planning what to work on

 Clarify your long-term aims and immediate priorities, and start taking action.
 See ‘Using this guide’ in the book for further examples and guidance.